codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 ### Home Dashboard

-We are excited to introduce the new Home Dashboard, providind a unified and comprehensive view of critical dashboards across the enterprise.
+We are excited to introduce the new Home Dashboard, providing a unified and comprehensive view of critical dashboards across the enterprise.
 When logging in to Codefresh, you will now see the Home Dashboard at the top of the sidebar.

 The Home Dashboard includes the familiar GitOps and Argo Workflow dashboards, and a brand-new Pipelines dashboard.
 This new dashboard, designed for pipeline visibility and monitoring, offers an enhanced experience for tracking pipeline performance.

  {% include
 image.html